tlively/learn-gfx-hal/book/src/04_triangle_intro.md

 }
 ```

-The ability to draw exactly one triangle isn't very useful on its own.
-The
+The ability to draw _exactly one_ triangle isn't very useful on its own.
+What I
-`draw_clear_frame` we could potentially use in the future (during a brief
+mean is that we could potentially use the `draw_clear_frame` method in the
+future even in a "complete program".
+We could use it during a brief loading
-loading screen or something), but a method to draw one triangle doesn't have
+screen or something.
+However, `draw_triangle_frame` doesn't really have a good
-much long term use.
-In fact we will probably remove the method entirely in later
-lessons as our program evolves, rather than try to keep such a useless method
-updated through the changes we add from lesson to lesson.
+shelf life.
+In a complete program we'd want to have a way to specify an entire
+scene of models, each composed of many triangles.
+In fact, if properly
+supporting `draw_triangle_frame` in future lessons gives us any trouble at all,
+we'll just delete it instead.
+It's seriously that impractical.

-Why add a thing only to take it away?
-Because demanding of ourselves to draw a
+Why add a thing only to then take it away?
+Because demanding of ourselves to
-single triangle, of any quality, forces us to put in to place many more parts of
+draw a single triangle, of any quality, forces us to put in to place many more
-our overall "render pipeline".
-The rendering pipeline is what's here to stay.
-A
+parts of our overall "rendering pipeline".
+The rendering pipeline is what's
+_really_ here to stay.
+A **complete** rendering pipeline with all the bells and
-**complete** rendering pipeline is _even more complex_ than a complete
+whistles is _even more complex_ than a complete Swapchain like we did last time.
-Swapchain.
-It's a many lesson long process.
-We've seen only a hint of it in the
+It's a many lesson long process to fully understand.
+In fact, the Swapchain is
-last lesson.
-We'll add some more in this lesson.
-We'll expand it along in future
-lessons.
+one portion of the overall rendering pipeline.
+So we saw a bit of the whole
+picture in the last lesson, we'll add more this lesson, and we'll keep expanding
+and refining our process in each future lesson.

-One might argue that the entire field of 3D programming is just an unending
+The entire field of 3D programming is just an unending process of learning more
-process of learning more and more about how you can twist the rendering pipeline
+and more about how you can twist the rendering pipeline to do exactly what you
-to do exactly what you want, when you want, as fast as possible.
+want, when you want, as fast as possible.

+If that concept doesn't excite and interest you, best to get out now.
+No shame
+in wanting to code other parts of a program instead, but that's really all we'll
+be doing, so save yourself the time if that's not what you care about.

 ### Terminology Sidebar: Immediate vs Retained